e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Skulking Ape.md

 ---

 # Article
-The Skulking Ape is a carnivorous primate native to the dense tropical forests of the world of Majara.
+The Skulking Ape is a carnivorous primate native to the dense tropical forests of the world of [[Majara]].
 Unlike its solitary counterparts, this elusive creature is a highly social animal, forming packs to hunt its prey from above in the tree branches.

 Appearance